COW SPRING | GINNIE SPRINGS | LITTLE RIVER | MADISON BLUE SPRING | ORANGE GROVE | PEACOCK SPRINGS | TROY SPRING

 There are air fills, food, dive gear, and more available on site.
 They also have several campsites and hot showers.
 And, of course, there are rules.

 Located just outside of Branford, about 45 minutes from Ginnie Springs, Little River is a spring just off the river.
-The park is currently operated by the county, but is in the process of being transferred to the state at which time it will become a state park.
-A few years ago the county constructed wooden steps down to the water making entry into the water much easier.
+The park is currently operated by the county.
+There has been talk of transferring management to the state and making it a state park for more than 10 years but that has yet to happen.
+Several years ago the county constructed wooden steps down to the water making entry into the water much easier.

 This is a cave diving destination only.
 There is no open water diving to speak of.
 Little River is a high flow system with some significant current.
 A boil is visible on the surface just above the opening.